nais/doc/docs/persistence/buckets.md

 Bucket names must be globally unique across the entire Google infrastructure.
 This can cause provisioning problems if your bucket name is used by someone else.

 RetentionPeriodDays is set in number of days, if not set; no retention policy will be set and files will never be deleted from the bucket.

+LifecycleCondition can be set to verify which files/objects are subject to permanent deletion based on the conditions set.
+- **age** specifies days it has existed in the bucket before it can be deleted.
+- **createdBefore** specifies a date all files created before this date can be deleted.
+- **numNewerVersions** specifies the number of revisions that must be kept, all older revisions can be deleted.
+- **withState** specifies which state (LIVE, ARCHIVED, ANY) the object must have before being subject to permanent deletion.

+The latter two are subject to object versioning being set on objects, as unversioned objects do not have multiple versions and have state value LIVE.

 If you have problems getting your bucket up and running, check errors in the event log: